AeloveRim/SpiritOfGrit/docs/Installation.md

 -  Strafing Nerf : Reduces your speed when going backwards or strafing to the side, making it a bit harder to avoid attacks and run circles around your enemies
 -  Subtitles VR : Allows you to have multiple subtitles displayed at once.
 Can get a bit janky, but useful when you have a lot of followers.
 - VR Climbing : Will allow you to climb walls, mountains and other obstacles.
 By default, you must have at least 70 stamina available to climb.
 Be careful, getting into places you're not supposed to can break some quests !
+- Load Corruption Preventer : **Prevents you from quick saving and from loading while in game** because doing so will cause save corruption in the long run.
+It's much better to at least go back to the main menu before loading but, as long as you know the risks, this mod is safe to remove at any time to recover the ability to quicksave and load ingame.
+- Auto Sneak and Jump VR : Lets you sneak by physically crouching and jump by physically jumping.
+The mod contains an ini file that may have to be edited depending on your own height.
+Disable to return to vanilla sneak behavior.
+- Physical Collision VR : Stops your hands and your weapons from phasing through walls and other physical objects.
+- Immersive Weapon Penetration VR : Adds stabbing physics allowing blades to penetrate enemy bodies and stick inside.
+- Interactive Activators VR : Allows you to physically handle activators such as levers, switches, puzzle pillars and many more rather than just pressing a button.
+Some people report having trouble getting it to work properly though.

 ### Block and parry settings
 Pick only one of the options given.